-Applications are currently being accepted for all Specialists, and Sergeants that are currently in a non promotable status for the Prime Power Production Specialist Course.
-Minimum qualifications are a GT score of 110, TECH and ELEC scores of 107, completion of high school-level Algebra and a 70% on the Basic Math and Science Test.
+The US Army Prime Power School can be for those in the ranks of Specialists, and Sergeants that are currently in a non promotable status.
+The minimum qualifications are a GT score of 110, TECH and ELEC scores of 107, Basic Leaders Course Graduate, completion of high school-level Algebra and a 70% on the Basic Math and Science Test.

 Interested soldiers should carefully review the qualifications and prerequisites using the information provided in the Course Information and Enrollment link located in the upper left side of this page.
 Applications should be received at least 8 months prior to the class report date that you are interested in attending.
-Seats are limited so early submission is required.
+Seats are limited.

 The Prime Power MOS of 12P is a voluntary reclassification.
 Service members do not need to be in their re-enlistment window in order to submit an application